the-rebooted-coder/Safar-Suhaana/README.md

 # Safar Suhaana

-**A python bus ticket booking system that uses mysql as an offline database and tkinter library for GUI Implementation.**
+**A python bus ticket booking system project that uses mysql as an offline database and tkinter library for GUI Implementation.**

  Run the project by executing 'safar_suhaana' in IDLE